Easter sugar cookies with royal icing

 - Before baking, place the baking sheet of cookie cutouts in the fridge and let chill for 5-10 minutes.
 This is so the cookies will keep their form and not spread out while baking.

 - Let cookies cool slightly on cookie sheet, then transfer to a wire rack to cool completely

 - In a large bowl combine confectioners' sugar and meringue powder

 - Add water, one spoon at a time.
 Add vanilla extract.
 Mix on low speed until mixture is shiny.
-Turn mixture to high speed and beat until 5-7 minutes.
+Turn mixture to low speed and beat until 5-7 minutes.
 Add squeeze gel colors.